kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 There are two challenges, then: how do you find data that you care about?
 And how can you get it into R or Python as quickly and as neatly as possible?

 Here, I’ve assembled some public datasets and resources to help lower the first hurdle in your analysis projects.
-I’ve ordered them roughly from the cleanest and easiest datasets to procure, to the potentially more exciting (albeit much less curated) datasets.
-I’ll also devote a separate section to genomics data, since I've spent quite a bit of time searching around for those.
+I’ll devote a separate section to genomics data, since I've spent quite a bit of time searching around for those.

 Click the corresponding link if you’re looking for...

 - <a href="#generalTabularData">General Tabular Data</a>
   - <a href = "#smallAmountEasyPracData">A small amount of easy-to-load of practice data</a>
-  - <a href = "#biggerDataCivic">Bigger data for civic-minded people</a>
   - <a href = "#searchEngineNiche">Search engines for to suit your niche tastes</a>
 - <a href="#genomicData">Genomic Data</a>
   - <a href = "#functionalGEO">Functional genomics data from GEO</a>